 Kanban — Is It Hurting Your Engineers?

 Have you ever been on a diet?
-While two-thirds of Americans say they are on a diet at any given time to improve their health, very few are actually getting leaner.
-More than 90 percent of all diets fail.
-And 75 percent result in weight gain beyond the original amount lost*.
+While two-thirds of Americans say they are on a diet at any given time to improve their health more than 90 percent of all diets fail.
 If anything had this failure rate in business, we would immediately stop doing it.

-If you have adopted Kanban for software development, you have probably also done so for nearly identical reasons.
-But I do not blame you, for there is no doubt that you have done it with good intent and a desire to thrill your engineers and deliver product faster.
+I do not blame these companies — there is no doubt that they have adopted Kanban with good intent and a desire to thrill your engineers and deliver product faster.

 If you are not familiar with Kanban, let me quickly describe it for you.
 Kanban (meaning signboard or billboard) is a scheduling system for lean and just-in-time production.
 It is a system to control the logistical chain from a production point of view.
 Kanban was developed by Taiichi Ohno at Toyota to find a system to improve and maintain a high level of production.
 The Kanban Method was later added to as an approach to incremental, evolutionary process improvement for organizations.